Chinese Novels — Timeline, List, and Brief Introduction

 Xuanzan went with them and arrived at a fabulous mansion; later, a stunningly beautiful lady in a white dress came and invited him to dinner.
 To his surprise, their dinner was with another young man.

 With the help of the girl he saved, Xuanzan escaped from this place but was still haunted from time to time.

 Later, his uncle, also a Taoist, suppressed these three monsters under three pagodas in West Lake, and he finally got his peaceful life back.

 One of the Three Ancient Stone Towers on West Lake

 Foundations of Great Classic Chinese Novels.

-There are three storyteller's script novels during this period, which are prototypes of the great Classic Chinese Novels in the successive dynasties.
+There are three storyteller's script novels during this period, prototypes of the great Classic Chinese Novels in successive dynasties.

 Sanguozhi Pinghua tells stories about the Three Kingdoms period (220 — 280), which set a foundation for the great Romance of the Three Kingdoms.

 Datang Sanzang Qujing Shihua describes the pilgrimage trip of Xuanzang (602 — 664) and is the prototype of Journey to the West.

 Dasong Xuanhe Yishi records the end of the Northern Song Dynasty (960 — 1127) and the establishment of the Southern Song Dynasty (1127 — 1279) and stories of many people's struggles and fights during this chaotic era.
 It is the prototype of the Water Margin.